TheNamlessGuy/oblivion-remaster-mod-manager/docs/settings.md

 ### Default add mode
 Same setting as under `General`, but specifically for the `OBSE` tab.

+## TesSyncMapInjector
+### Show
+Whether or not to show the `TesSyncMapInjector` tab at all.

+### Available mod folder
+The directory to temporarily save `TesSyncMapInjector` mods into, while they're available and not yet activated.

+### Default mod folder
+Same setting as under `General`, but specifically for the `TesSyncMapInjector` tab.

+### Default add mode
+Same setting as under `General`, but specifically for the `TesSyncMapInjector` tab.

 ## UE4SS
 ### Show
 Whether or not to show the `UE4SS` tab at all.